Get a free, no obligation personal loan quote with rates as low as 9.99%

 Annual FeeFeatures

-KOHO Prepaid Mastercard$0 – $84– Earn 1% – 2% cash back on groceries, transportation, and eating out (depending on account type).
+KOHO Prepaid Mastercard$0 – $177 depending on the account– Earn 1% – 2% cash back on groceries, transportation, and eating out (depending on account type).

 – Get up to 50% extra cashback with select merchants.

-– Earn saving interest on your entire KOHO account balance.
+– Earn savings interest on your entire KOHO account balance.

 KOHO Prepaid Mastercard

-Depending on which account you choose, you can earn cash back on most purchases you make as well as extra cash back when you shop with KOHO partners.
+Depending on which account you choose, you can earn cash back on most purchases and extra cash back when you shop with KOHO partners.
 Furthermore, account holders can earn savings interest on their entire KOHO account balance.

-• Their Credit Building Program has a monthly subscription fee and you can stay opted in for as many months as you need.
-Each payment made is reported to the credit bureaus which can help you build credit.
+• Their Credit Building Program has a monthly subscription fee, and you can opt in for as many months as needed.
+Each payment is reported to the credit bureaus, which can help you build credit.

-• Their Flexible Credit Building is a line of credit that you can use to help build credit.
-It has a small monthly fee and you can deposit between $30 -$500 in your line of credit, which you can use to make purchases.
-Each payment is reported to the credit bureaus which can help build your credit
+• Their Flexible Credit Building is a line of credit you can use to help build credit.
+You’ll need to deposit between $30 and $500 (which can be used to make purchases) and pay a small monthly fee.
+Each payment is reported to a credit bureau which can help build your credit.

-• 0$/ monthly if you set up a direct deposit or contribute $1000 per month
+• Get KOHO Essential for $0 if you set up a direct deposit or contribute $1,000 per month to your account

 • Up to 50% extra cash back with select merchants